snare/voltron/README.md

     $ cd voltron
     $ ./install.sh

-If you want to install Python packages into the user `site-packages` directory, use the `-u` flag:
+By default, the install script will install into the user's `site-packages` directory.
+If you want to install into the system `site-packages`, use the `-s` flag:

+    $ ./install.sh -s

+You can also install into a virtual environment (for LLDB only) like this:

-    $ ./install.sh -u
+    $ ./install.sh -v /path/to/venv -b lldb

 If you are on Windows without a shell, have problems installing, or would prefer to install manually, please see the [manual installation documentation](https://github.com/snare/voltron/wiki/Installation).